Programs & Services

 The focus of this four (4) week program is learning and improving social, English language, self-help and reasoning skills.

-The program will be held Monday to Thursday mornings from 9am to 12pm in July 2010.
+The program will be held Monday to Thursday mornings in the month of July.

 This program is designed to promote successful entry to Kindergarten along with a balance of active learning activities that help build a solid foundation for continued learning.